rothgar/justingarrison.com/content/blog/2023-04-24-mastodon-is-doomed.md

 But almost every integration is a status/blog/picture update mechanism.
 It's a more expensive and questionably better RSS.

-Is Tumbler going to save Mastodon?
+Is Tumblr going to save Mastodon?
 No.
-But tumbler posts and comments will be consumable at toots.
+But Tumblr posts and comments will be consumable at toots.

 It has nothing to do with data ownership, identity portability, or federated networks.
 The ideals of Mastodon and the fediverse will be lost once established products use it.